-.1 The type testing of the engine is to be carried out in accordance with Section 2, 2.5.

-.2 For DF engines, the load tests referred to in Section 2, 2.5 are to be carried out in gas mode at the different percentages of the maximum power available in gas mode (See Pt.
+- .1 The type testing of the engine is to be carried out in accordance with Section 2, 2.5. - .2 For DF engines, the load tests referred to in Section 2, 2.5 are to be carried out in gas mode at the different percentages of the maximum power available in gas mode (See Pt.
 4, Ch.
-4, 4.14.5.1 of the Rules and Regulations for the Construction and Classification of Steel Ships).

-.3 The 110% load tests are not required in the gas mode.

-.4 The influence of the methane number and LHV of the fuel gas is not required to be verified during the Stage B type tests.
+4, 4.14.5.1 of the Rules and Regulations for the Construction and Classification of Steel Ships). - 3 The influence of the methane number and LHV of the fuel gas is not required to be verified during the Stage B type tests.
 It is however to be justified by the engine designer through internal tests or calculations and documented in the type approval test report.